-One of the most common questions among the Shopify dropshipping beginners is whether to choose a free theme or a paid Shopify theme?
+One of the most common questions among Shopify dropshipping beginners is whether to choose a free or a paid Shopify theme.

-Does it even matter if your Shopify store has a free theme or a paid theme?
+Does it even matter if your Shopify store has a free or paid theme?

 Or maybe you should just move on with whatever theme you felt cute about…

-To find this out, let’s first understand the major differences between the two categories.
+To find this out, let’s first understand the significant differences between the two categories.

 1. Page Loading Speed

-The free Shopify themes are usually faster to load they’re almost bare-bones structure for your website.
+The free Shopify themes are usually faster to load as they’re almost bare-bones structures for your website.

-Although free Shopify themes costs, well $0; the cost of paid themes can range from as low as $17 to as high as $480 to my knowledge.
+Although free Shopify themes cost $0, the cost of paid themes can range from as low as $17 to as high as $480, to my knowledge.

 On top of that, if you do decide to hire a developer to customize your theme or if you want to get a theme created from scratch, then there’s no upper limit to its price.